By Barby Ingle, PNN Columnist

 Depression can cause you to isolate yourself from others, decreasing your mobility and increasing drug dependence.
 A cycle begins where depression causes and intensifies the pain and stress on your body.

 It can be hard to face the emotional aspects of pain, but it is important to look at the signs and be aware of them.
 Remember, pain causes depression, not the other way around!

 Depression can keep you from taking care of yourself.
 You cannot afford to let yourself fall into dark dreary moods.
 Be sure, no matter how you are feeling, that you are following the goals set for your care, such as taking the correct dose of medication at the correct time of each day.

 It may take a little effort to keep healthy habits when you are depressed.
-Here are a tips fellow pain patients, friends with seasonal affective disorder (SAD), and I have used over the years.
+Here are 10 tips fellow pain patients, friends with seasonal affective disorder (SAD), and I have used over the years.

 Use artificial light sources.
 The body’s internal biological clock can get really out of sync during the winter season.
 Bright light therapy becomes an important tool.

 Try something new, such as a craft or hobby.